serpent-linux/website/content/about.md

  - No more usrbin split
  - 100% clang-built throughout (including kernel)
- - musl as libc, relying on compiler optimisations instead of inline asm
+ - musl as libc for improved portability and debugging
  - `libc++` instead of `libstdc++`
  - LLVM's binutils variants (`lld`, `as`, etc.)
  - Mixed source/binary distribution